rithikrn/foamgci/README.md

   machinery.
 - **LaTeX `tabular` output**, drop-in for a paper Table 1.

-The motivating finding: the naive $\sigma/\sqrt N$ standard error understates temporal sampling uncertainty for shock-dominated unsteady flows, because the samples are serially correlated.
-Once
+The motivating finding: the naive σ/√N standard error understates temporal sampling uncertainty for shock-dominated unsteady flows, because the samples are serially correlated.
+For noisy or non-stationary QoIs this matters — the autocorrelation-corrected SEM, the KPSS test, and the localization check together decide whether a quantity is a valid converged scalar at all, rather than reporting a GCI for it unconditionally.
+(In the forward-step example the pressure QoI is clean, its grid increments dwarfing the SEM, while the density extremum is the case where the gates bite.)
-$\tau_{\mathrm{int}}$ is accounted for, the apparent grid-refinement increment between the two finest grids is often smaller than the sampling noise — i.e. the remaining difference is temporal, not spatial.

 Two caveats apply when interpreting GCI on unsteady, CFL-limited runs, spelled out in `LIMITATIONS.md`: (1) refining the mesh also refines the